What's Here? - Table of Contents

 FNPs work with patients of all ages in family-focused settings.
 They must be comfortable working with adults, children, and adolescents.
 Many FNPs will work with the same patients as they grow from children to adulthood.
 Daily responsibilities for an FNP are always patient-focused.

 Because the job responsibilities for this position are so broad, FNPs need to be very versatile and able to transition between tasks quickly.
 They also must be able to learn new skills often.
 Some FNPs opt to get additional certifications on top of their APN to provide more specialized care for their patients, but it is not required.

-FNPs spend most of their day working with other people; so, they must also have excellent communication skills.
+Additionally, because FNPs spend most of their day working with other people, they must have excellent communication skills.
 This is particularly important for FNPs because they work with patients of all ages.
 During an appointment, they may need to communicate with a child in a way that keeps them calm while also keeping their parents informed.